ExplainedRE/website/content/posts/flare-on 7 - Rabbithole/index.md

 no-cache, no-store, must-revalidate
 ```

 Nope, not this one.
-Next one is `SolutionDat.bin` with length of 40 bytes — can it contain the flag?
+The next one is `SolutionDat.bin` with a length of 40 bytes — can it contain the flag?

 ```bash
 $ xxd SolutionDat.bin